 The undergraduate teacher certification program is a four-year degree program offered

 by the Department of Languages, Literatures, & Cultures with majors in Classics, French,

-German, and Spanish with the pre-K - 12 teacher certification option.
+German, and Spanish with pre-K - 12 teacher certification.

-Download [pdf] the Undergraduate Foreign Language Teacher Certification Program and MAT in Foreign
+Handbook for the Undergraduate World Languages Teacher Certification Program and M.A.T.

 Students will complete the core courses required by the College of Arts and Sciences

 and the required major courses for the language of their choice, including a linguistics

 course for the French, German, and Spanish tracks.
 They will also complete a minor